opencadc/vos/cavern/README.md

 and all conntent therein.
 The owner of an allocation is granted additional permissions within their allocation (they can read/write/delete anything) so the owner cannot be blocked from access to any content within their allocation.
 This probably only matters for multi-user projects.
 Multiple _allocationParent_(s) may be configured to organise the top level of the content (e.g. /home and /projects).
-Paths configurted to be _allocationParent_(s) will be automatically created (if necessary), owned by the _rootOwner_, and will be anonymously readable (public).
+Paths configured to be _allocationParent_(s) will be automatically created (if necessary), owned by the _rootOwner_, and will be anonymously readable (public).
+Limitation: only a single level of top-level _allocationParent_(s) are supported.

 The _filesystem.baseDir_ is the path to a base directory containing the `cavern` nodes/files.